opencontainers/runtime-spec/style.md

 ### Anchoring

 For any given section that provides a notable example, it is ideal to have it denoted with [markdown headers][markdown-headers].
-The level of header should be such that it is a subheader of the header it is an example of.
+The level of header for an example is ideally such that it is a subheader of the header it is an example of.

 #### Example